 4. Let Shoes Air Dry

-Shake your excess liquid outside, after that dry your shoes outdoors on a shaded area, you can’t hang a dryer since any loose colors set there that you dont want to.
+Shake your excess liquid outside, and after that dry your shoes outdoors in a shaded area, you can’t hang a dryer since any loose colors are set there that you don’t want to.

 Additional Tips for Long-Term Care